Skip to content

 Step 2Enter the Security Code

-The person helping you will get a 6-digit code from their computer.
-They will share this code with you.
-Type the exact 6-digit code into the “Code from assistant” box.
+The person offering help receives a 6-digit code from their computer.
+The helper shares this 6-digit code with you.
+You type the exact 6-digit code into the "Code from assistant" box on your computer.

 Quick Assist window showing where to enter the security code from your assistant.